ay0408/Optimized-RR/README.md

 The run time results show that our heuristic method can be performed in about $1$ second even for a large dataset with $k = 1,000$.
 In Run Time folder, we also provide the results when $k = 10,000$, $k = 100,000$, and $k = 12$ for reference.
 When $k = 12$, our optimal method took about $2$ hours, which seems to be the limit at which it can be performed in a practical time.

+In Supplements.pdf, we provide a review of related studies, concrete descriptions of our methods, and additional experimental results and discussion.

 ## Important Note
 $X_j$ described in Methods Section of our paper is the probability of individual events that hold the condition associated with $X_j$, under the context of Randomized Response.
 In this study, we assume that the probabilities of these events are equally $X_j$.